YuliiaPolovynka/Master-Thesis/ObtainedClustersAnalysis_README.md

 - Compares detected groups with play metadata such as genre, period and geography

 - Applies community detection methods to the co-occurrence graph:
-  - Walktrap (2 optimal, also 3 and 4 communities for further comparison)
+  - Walktrap (2 communities optimal and 4 communities for further comparison)
-  - optimal clustering (3 communities)
+  - optimal clustering (2 communities)
   - ARI between Waktrap with 4 communities and individual methods and Walktrap with optimal modularity

 ## Input